mudler/LocalAGI/README.md

 From the [LocalAI](https://localai.io) author, miniAGI.
 100% Local AI assistant.

 Note: this is a fun project, not a serious one.
-It's a toy, not a tool.
 Be warned!

 ## What is miniAGI?